BULGARIAN TRANSLATION

 Our professional Bulgarian translation services are the most cost-effective you will find (read about translation rates here).

-We asked one of our translators, an Bulgarian translation professional, to tell us something about her language.
+We asked one of our translators, a professional Bulgarian translator, to tell us something about her language.
 She studied it at university and has worked with it professionally for 22 years.
 Here is what she told us.

 What challenges do you face when you translate or interpret Bulgarian?